 Many B2B companies also make their bank details available on the website in the contacts or pricing/buy section so buyers can add the bank details directly into their accounts and make the transfer.
 Some also send the account details over email.

-Some online payment gateways like Instamojo offer the NEFT option in the payment link and the account details are sent via email in just one click.
+Some online payment gateway like Instamojo offer the NEFT option in the payment link and the account details are sent via email in just one click.

 3. On-demand payment links: